 Donut Hole Definition

-The Medicare Donut refers to the donut hole, or coverage gap, in Medicare Part D prescription benefits.
+The Medicare Donut Hole refers to the hole, or coverage gap, in Medicare Part D prescription benefits.
 This is one of the most controversial parts of the plan and of concern to many people who have joined a Part D drug plan.

 Although all prescription drug plans must explain the coverage gap in their literature and advertising, it’s often a surprise to enrollees who didn’t read the fine print and find themselves going from making copayments to paying 100% of the cost.
 Yikes!